-As part of our Confirmation program, all teen candidates are required to be involved in a Confirmation Team.
-As teens move from middle school and into high school it is crucial for them to establish faith based friendships with their peers.
+As part of our Confirmation program, all teen candidates are required to be involved in a Confirmation Class Team.
+As teens move from middle school and into high school it is crucial for them to establish faith-based friendships with their peers.
 It is also important for them to have a sense of what serving others is like.
 By combining service with friendship teens are more inclined to get involved in serving the community—its no longer a chore—it’s a thing to do with your friends.
-Each teen is placed in a team of 10 youth broken up according to the neighborhoods that they live in.
+Each youth is placed in a Class Team that is based on their weekly Religious Education or Holy Cross Academy class.
 It is our desire that as these teens serve together and grow in friendship they will continue to be involved in service throughout their teenage years.
-The solid, faith filled friendships that they established through these Confirmation Teams will also give our Catholic teens an established community that they can carry into high school.
+The solid, faith-filled friendships that they established through these Class Teams will also give our Catholic teens an established community that they can carry into high school.

-Each team will have at least one adult leader to serve as a mentor for our young people, providing inspiration for serving in the Church and wider community and emphasizing ones need to develop a deeper prayer life and relationship with God.
+Each Class Team will have at least one Confirmation Catechist and adult leader to serve as a mentor for our young people, providing inspiration for serving in the Church and wider community and emphasizing ones need to develop a deeper prayer life and relationship with God.

-What do they do in these Confirmation Teams?
+What do they do in these Class Teams?

-Each Candidate must complete three Spiritual Works of Mercy and three Corporal Works of Mercy together as a team.
+The religious education formation component is a top priority for these Class Teams.
+Along with the classroom formation, each Candidate must complete three Spiritual Works of Mercy and three Corporal Works of Mercy together as a Class Team (outside the classroom).
 These Works are a primary component of the Confirmation preparation program.

 The Corporal and Spiritual Works of Mercy

-As part of the Confirmation journey all Confirmation Teams are required to attend a Confirmation retreat.
+As part of the Confirmation journey, all Confirmation Class Teams are required to attend a Confirmation retreat.
 This retreat will help our teen candidates to better enter into the mystery of Gods love presented to them through the sacrament of Confirmation.

 For more details regarding what is expected from each teen Candidate and for our policy for corporal and spiritual works please see our Confirmation Parent and Candidate Handbook.